View

 Low/mid-fidelity wireframes: 3 screens.
 Black and white simple designs showing initial compositions of screens

-Once the first version of the prototype was ready, I conducted additional rounds of user testing.
 Feedback was invaluable, particularly around simplifying the data visualization and making the interface more intuitive.
 Users wanted to be able to dive deeper into their viewing trends while keeping the overall experience light and interactive.
 I iterated on the design, refining the balance between information depth and playful interactivity.

 Low/mid-fidelity wireframes: 3 screens.
 Black and white simple designs showing initial compositions of screens